-Catalin grew up and graduated from high school near Heidelberg, Germany.
-He was always interested in technology and built his first robots and websites at the age of nine.
+Voss grew up and graduated from Leonardo Da Vinci Gymnasium high school near Heidelberg, Germany.
+He was interested in technology from a young age.
 When he was twelve, he taught himself the basics of mobile software development when iPhone apps first became popular.
-A year later, he started a German podcast about iOS development to share his learning experience with others.
-Catalin’s tutorials quickly achieved > 200,000 views and became the #1 podcast on the German iTunes store.
-In 2009, he began working with a startup in Stuttgart on iPhone Apps for the U.S. Army stationed in Europe and published five applications before he turned 15.
-Steve Capps, Microsoft fellow and creator of Apple’s Macintosh and Newton, hired Catalin as a software engineer in 2010 to work on PayNearMe’s mobile product.
-Catalin worked on the company’s iPhone, Android, and web platforms and helped launch a mobile cash payments platform, resulting in his first software patent applications.
+A year later, he started a German podcast about iOS development.
+Voss's tutorials quickly gained > 200,000 views and became the #1 podcast on the German iTunes store.
+In 2009, he began working with a startup in Stuttgart on iPhone apps for the U.S. Army stationed in Europe and launched five applications before he turned 15.
+Steve Capps hired Voss as a software engineer in 2010 to work on his Silicon Valley startup PayNearMe’s mobile product.
+Voss worked on the company’s iPhone, Android, and web platforms and helped launch a mobile cash payments platform.

 In 2012, Voss joined Stanford University at age 17 to pursue a degree in Computer Science (advisee of Professors Terry Winograd and Jerry Cain).
 During the same year, Voss advised the executive team of Germany's largest media company Axel Springer on structuring a technology partnership between a Silicon Valley outpost and Germany.
 His role gained national attention when the German magazine DER SPIEGEL covered his work in 2013.
 Today, As an IIR in the StartX program, Voss advises StartX’s founders on mobile engineering.